 Individual state laws vary significantly.
 Some states do not outlaw abortion and instead require waiting periods, medically unnecessary ultrasounds, or parental consent for minors.

-Minors can petition a court for a judicial bypass, to sidestep a parental notification or consent requirement.
+Minors can petition a court for a judicial bypass of the parental notification or consent requirement.
 Some abortion funds can help manage the complexities around that process, said Njoku, the National Network of Abortion Funds’ executive director.

 Anti-abortion laws don’t typically penalize the person who receives the abortion, but that won’t necessarily protect you from accusations or arrest.
 Anyone who helps you could be in legal jeopardy, as well.